kleitz/beige-software/README.txt

 Installation:
 All software are installed by simple "mvn clean install".
-Test web application Beige-WEB can be started by "mvn clean install tomcat7:run -P webtest" then open "http://localhost:8080/beige-web/" but after that run "mvn clean install" to install it as WEB library.
+Web application beige-accounting-web can be started by copy war file inside JEE server.
-Web application beige-accounting-web can be started by "mvn clean install tomcat7:run -P mysql" or just copy war file inside a JEE server, also copy mysql-jdbc-connector5.1.40.jar and HikariCP-2.4.3.jar into [server]/lib.
+The server must has slf4j-api-1.7.12.jar, mysql-jdbc-connector5.1.40.jar and HikariCP-2.4.3.jar in its libraries (versions are minimum).

 You can make your own JEE(JSP/JSTL) web-app to run on embedded A-Jetty for Standard Java or Android Java.
 To do this: